kazurayam/UsingApplitoolsWithinKatalonStudio/README.md

 ```
 First you open the browser by calling WebUI.openBrowser(), after that you should get the reference to the WebDriver object created by Katalon Studio.

-But this does not work:
+On the other hand the following code does not work:
 ```
 WebDriver innerDriver = DF.getWebDriver()
 WebUI.openBrowser('')